temporalio/helm-charts/README.md

 helm install --repo https://go.temporal.io/helm-charts -f postgresql.values.yaml temporal temporal --timeout 900s
 ```

-### Install with External Cassandra
+### Install with Cassandra

-To use an external Cassandra cluster, copy the [Cassandra values file](values/values.cassandra.yaml) locally and edit it with your cluster connection details.
+To use a Cassandra cluster, copy the [Cassandra values file](values/values.cassandra.yaml) locally and edit it with your cluster connection details.

 **Note:** Cassandra cannot be used for the visibility store.
 You must use SQL or Elasticsearch for visibility.